couchbase/query/docs/n1ql-select.md

 ![](diagram/expr.png)

-### Literal value
+### Literals

-The specification for literal values can be found in Appendix.
+The specification for literals can be found in an Appendix.

 ### Identifier